 Conclusion

-I’ve created this Ansible playbook very quickly.
-The Ansible integration with a RaspberryPi is very easy because you just need a SSH connection to connect with.
-I think, I will continue to use Ansible with some of my RaspberryPi devices.
+This Ansible playbook was created very quickly and efficiently.
+The Ansible integration with a RaspberryPi is very easy because you just need an SSH connection to connect with.
+The playbook installs and configures: